 - Other ways to prevent injury

 Preventing eye injuries is as much about wearing the right equipment as it is about practicing safe behaviors.
-Following the proper operation instructions for any equipment you’re using is critical to not only your safety but the safety of everyone else in the area.
+An eye protection toolbox talk can highlight the importance of following the proper operation instructions for any equipment you’re using, which is critical to not only your safety but the safety of everyone else in the area.

 Causes of eye injuries